Maximum Adjusted Scores = Net Double Bogey

 How do you know if you get them and on which holes?

-Let’s look at two examples: using the PGCC scorecard where hole #1 is a par 4 and has a Stroke Index Allocation of 9 for men and 13 for women.
+Let’s look at two examples: using the PGCC scorecard above, where hole #6 is a par 5 and has a Stroke Index Allocation of 1 for men and 13 for women.

-A man with a course handicap of 10 would get a stroke on the 10 most difficult holes for men, that is, with a Stroke Index Allocation of 1 through 10.
-If he scores 9 on Hole #1, his maximum adjusted score using the Net Double Bogey method is Par (4) + Double Bogey (2) + Stroke Allocation (1) = 7.
+A man with a course handicap of 12 would get a stroke on holes with Stroke Index Allocation of 1 through 12 on the Men’s rating.
+If his gross score is 9 on Hole #6, his maximum adjusted score using the Net Double Bogey method is Par (5) + Double Bogey (2) + Stroke Allocation (1) = 8.

-A woman with a course handicap of 10 would similarly get a stroke on the 10 most difficult holes for women, that is, with a Stroke Index Allocation of 1 through 10.
-If she scores 9 on Hole #1 she would not get a Stroke Allocation because it is the13th most difficult for women.
-Her maximum adjusted score is Par (4) + Double Bogey (2) + Stroke Allocation (0) = 6.
+A woman with a course handicap of 12 would similarly get a stroke on the holes with a Stroke Index Allocation of 1 through 12 using the Women’s rating.
+If her gross score is 9 on Hole #6, she would not get a Stroke Allocation because it is the 13th SIA hole for women.
+Her maximum adjusted score is Par (5) + Double Bogey (2) + Stroke Allocation (0) = 7.

-In both examples, the players' gross scores are still 9.
-The adjusted scores are only used for the purpose of updating their handicaps.
+In both examples, the players' gross scores are still 9 and this is the value that they will post.
+The Score Centre system will apply the Maximum Adjusted Score as noted above and will use these values for the purpose of updating their handicaps.

 Let’s look at another example where the player has a course handicap above 18:

-A woman with a course handicap of 32 gets a stroke on all 18 holes, plus an additional stroke on the 14 most difficult holes for women, that is, with a Stroke Index Allocation of 1 through 14 (18 + 14 = 32.)
-Simply put, she gets 2 strokes on the 14 most difficult holes and 1 stroke on all the other holes.
+A woman with a course handicap of 32 gets a stroke on all 18 holes, plus an additional stroke on the holes with Stroke Index Allocations of 1 through 14 (18 + 14 = 32.)
+Simply put, she gets 2 strokes on the 14 highest SIA holes and 1 stroke on all the other holes.

-If she scores 9 on Hole #1, her maximum adjusted score using the Net Double Bogey method is Par (4) + Double Bogey (2) + Stroke Allocation (2) = 8.
-Her gross score is still 9.
-The adjusted score is used for the purpose of updating her handicap.
+Let’s look at hole #1, which has an SIA value of 7 for women.
+If she scores 9 on this hole, her maximum adjusted score using the Net Double Bogey method is Par (4) + Double Bogey (2) + Stroke Allocation (2) = 8.
+Her gross score is still 9 and that is the value she will post.
+The Score Centre system will apply the Maximum Adjusted Score of 8 for the purpose of updating her handicap.

-IMPORTANT INFORMATION: When you post your score using the Hole-By Hole method, the program automatically adjusts your gross score to the correct maximum adjusted score.
+IMPORTANT INFORMATION: Always post your score using the gross score number – that is the score of the number of strokes you actually take.
+The built-in program on the Hole-By Hole method automatically adjusts your gross score to the correct maximum adjusted score.

 When will you need to do these calculations manually?

-- When you "pick-up" prior to finishing a hole.
-If you are not playing in any form of Gross or Net competition, you may wish to “pick-up” before completing the hole.
+- When you “pick-up” prior to finishing a hole.
+If you are not playing in any form of Gross or Net competition – and to speed up pace of play – you may wish to “pick-up” before completing the hole.
 You will need to know your maximum value for that hole before you do this.

 Click here to download and print the Quick Tip.